mkorthof/ost2pst/Plugins/Aspose_Email_for_Apache_POI/README.md

 ## What is Apache POI ?

 The Apache POI Project's mission is to create and maintain Java APIs for manipulating various file formats based upon the Office Open XML standards (OOXML) and Microsoft's OLE 2 Compound Document format (OLE2).
-In short, you can read and write MS Excel files using Java.
-In addition, you can read and write MS Word and MS PowerPoint files using Java.
-Apache POI is Java Excel solution (for Excel 97-2008).
+In short, you can read and write MS Outlook files using Java.

-OLE2 files include Microsoft Office files such as XLS, DOC, and PPT as well as MFC serialization API based file formats.
-The project provides APIs for the OLE2 Filesystem (POIFS) and OLE2 Document Properties (HPSF).

-Office OpenXML Format is the new standards based XML file format found in Microsoft Office 2007 and 2008.
-This includes XLSX, DOCX and PPTX.
-The project provides a low level API to support the Open Packaging Conventions using openxml4j.

-For each MS Office application there exists a component module that attempts to provide a common high level Java api to both OLE2 and OOXML document formats.

 Read More at [poi.apache.org](http://poi.apache.org/)